0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/LibraSystem.md

 If <code>addr</code> is in validator set, return the least index of an entry with that address.
-The data invariant associated with the LibraSystem.validators that implies that there is exactly one such address.
+The data invariant associated with the DiemSystem.validators that implies that there is exactly one such address.